Rope (film): Production

 The film is one of Hitchcock's most experimental and "one of the most interesting experiments ever attempted by a major director working with big box-office names", abandoning many standard film techniques to allow for the long unbroken scenes.
-Each shot ran continuously for up to ten minutes (the camera's film capacity) without interruption.
+Each shot ran continuously for up to 10 minutes (the camera's film capacity) without interruption.
 It was shot on a single set, aside from the opening establishing shot street scene under the credits.
-Camera moves were carefully planned and there was almost no editing.
+Camera moves were carefully planned and there was very little editing.

 The walls of the set were on rollers and could silently be moved out of the way to make way for the camera and then replaced when they were to come back into the shot.
 Prop men constantly had to move the furniture and other props out of the way of the large Technicolor camera, and then ensure they were replaced in the correct location.
-A team of soundmen and camera operators kept the camera and microphones in constant motion, as the actors kept to a carefully choreographed set of cues.
+A team of sound crew and camera operators kept the camera and microphones in constant motion, as the actors kept to a carefully choreographed set of cues.

 This filming technique, which conveys the impression of continuous action, also serves to lengthen the duration of the action in the mind of the viewer.
 In a 2002 article in Scientific American, Antonio Damasio argues that the time frame covered by the movie, which lasts 80 minutes and is supposed to be in "real time", is actually longer—a little more than 100 minutes.
 This, he states, is accomplished by speeding up the action: the formal dinner lasts only 20 minutes, the sun sets too quickly and so on.

 Actor James Stewart found the whole process highly exasperating, saying: "The really important thing being rehearsed here is the camera, not the actors!"
 Much later, Stewart said of the film: "It was worth trying—nobody but Hitch would have tried it.
 But it really didn't work."

 The cyclorama in the background was the largest backing ever used on a sound stage.
 It included models of the Empire State and Chrysler buildings.
 Numerous chimneys smoke, lights come on in buildings, neon signs light up and the sunset slowly unfolds as the movie progresses.
 Within the course of the film, the clouds—made of spun glass—change position and shape eight times.